Sl1ckThread/SiakJover/README.md

 - **Non-Windows Users**: If you're not on Windows, download the correct version of ChromeDriver for your operating system (Linux/macOS).
 Place the ChromeDriver executable in the SiakJover folder and, if needed, the testground folder for testing purposes.
 - **Program Errors**: If an error occurs, it will be printed in the console.
 Check these messages for guidance.

+## Credits

+I took inspiration from the legendary Co-author SiakTzu, Hocky, Dennis and Galang.
+I have modified their codes to my liking.

 ## Contact

 For further assistance, text me via discord sl1ckthread